sudharsan-selvaraj/devicy/README.md

 # devicy

 devicy is a Node.js library designed for real-time detection of connected Android and iOS devices.
-It offers a simple and efficient way to identify devices connected to your development environment, aiding in device management and interaction during the development process.
+It offers a simple and efficient way to identify devices connected to your development environment, aiding in device management.

 ## Installation